-Figure 20 illustrates the generation of an atlas, with the successive write of patch 2, 5 and 8.
+Figure 21 illustrates the generation of an atlas, with the successive write of patch 2, 5 and 8.
 While the packing algorithm is using the information of samples that are mandatory and are non-pruned (represented by area inside the perimeters in dash), the copy of the patch is rectangular, resulting in a heap of possibly overlapping rectangles.

 The occupancy of these rectangles is set separately for each frame by analyzing non-aggregated pruning mask.
 For a block size N, the mask is dilated iteratively 2N times using a 3 × 3 structuring element.
-A pixel of a patch is copied to the atlas if there is any non-zero value in a collocated $N \times N$ (cf. section 4.12) block of dilated pruning mask.
+A pixel of a patch is copied to the atlas if there is any non-zero value in a collocated N×N (cf. Section 4.13) block of dilated pruning mask.
 Otherwise, it is filled using neutral attribute and its geometry is set to zero, expressing the invalidity of a sample.

-Figure 20: Successive writing of patches into an atlas
+Figure 21.
+Successive writing of patches into an atlas

-4.17 Geometry coding
+4.18.
+Geometry coding

 An atlas value is either "invalid/non-occupied" or a geometry value expressed in meters, with maximum geometry value set to 1 km.
-The committee draft [2] specifies how to encode occupancy information within geometry atlases, if occupancy is not present explicitly.
+The Draft International Standard [2] specifies how to encode occupancy information within geometry atlases, if occupancy is not present explicitly.
 The decoding is based on a normalized disparity range, a geometry threshold and an optional clamping start value.
 These values are signaled per view or even per patch.
 Assuming 10 bits full range geometry atlases, the transformation is described in pseudo-code as:

+'''

-''' valid := x \ge depthOccMapThreshold
+valid := x >= depthOccMapThreshold

 if (valid) {

-normDisp := max(kilometer-1,
+normDisp := max(1/kilometer,

-normDisp0 + (normDisp1023 - normDisp0) (max(depthStart, x) ÷ 1023))
+normDisp_0 + (normDisp_1023 - normDisp_0) (max(depthStart, x) / 1023))

 depth := 1 / normDisp

+}

+'''

-Line 1 is part of the block to patch map decoder (Section 8.5.5 of [2]), lines 3...5 are part of the Synthesizer (Section 5.3) and lines 2 and 6 are implicit in the TMIV decoder.
+Line 1 is part of the block to patch map decoder [2], lines 3...5 are part of the Synthesizer (Section 5.3) and lines 2 and 6 are implicit in the TMIV decoder.

 The single-group encoder outputs rectangular patches with full occupancy so the occupancy coding capability of the committee draft is not fully utilized by the TMIV encoder.
-Because of this, the geometry coder implements a simple method that recognizes two situations as depicted in Figure 21 and Figure 22:
+Because of this, the geometry coder implements a simple method that recognizes two situations as depicted in Figure 22 and Figure 23:

 - When a source view has only valid geometry values, depthOccMapThreshold is set to zero.
-This effectively encodes full occupancy (Figure 21). - When a source view has invalid geometry values, depthOccMapThreshold is set to a configured value (T) and the normalized disparity range is adjusted such that the value 2T corresponds to the far geometry (Figure 22).
+This effectively encodes full occupancy (Figure 22). - When a source view has invalid geometry values, depthOccMapThreshold is set to a configured value (T) and the normalized disparity range is adjusted such that the value 2T corresponds to the far geometry (Figure 23).

-Figure 21: When the source material has only valid geometry values, the geometry coder only performs u(16) to u(10) or u(9) scaling and the geometry threshold is set to zero to signal full occupancy; N = 1024 if the geometry has a good quality (§4.6.1) and 512 otherwise
+Figure 22.
+When the source material has only valid geometry values, the geometry coder only performs u(16) to u(10) or u(9) scaling and the geometry threshold is set to zero to signal full occupancy; N = 1024 if the geometry has a good quality (Section 4.7.1) and 512 otherwise

-Figure 22: When the source material has invalid geometry values, the geometry coder not only performs u(16) to u(10) or u(9) scaling, but it also sets the geometry threshold to a configurated value (T) and the normalized disparity range is modified such that value 2T corresponds to the far geometry; N = 1024 if the geometry has a good quality (§4.6.1) and 512 otherwise
+Figure 23.
+When the source material has invalid geometry values, the geometry coder not only performs u(16) to u(10) or u(9) scaling, but it also sets the geometry threshold to a configurated value (T) and the normalized disparity range is modified such that value 2T corresponds to the far geometry; N = 1024 if the geometry has a good quality (<secGeometryQuality>>) and 512 otherwise